Ozempic vs Compounded Semaglutide

 Access affordable semaglutide through AvataCore.

-We work exclusively with reputable pharmacies and licensed providers to make GLP-1 treatment safe and affordable.
+We work exclusively with reputable pharmacies and licensed providers to make GLP-1 treatment accessible and affordable.
+Compounded medications are not FDA-approved.

 Complete a free assessment and speak with a licensed provider about your options.